codingbyfreddish/Portfolio-Project-4/README.md

 * [Google](https://console.cloud.google.com/) for the social login API.
 * Contains code from [Code Institute](https://codeinstitute.net) miniproject [Django Blog](https://github.com/codingbyfreddish/DjangoBlog)
 * Contains code from https://djangocentral.com/building-a-blog-application-with-django/
-* Contains code from the documentation from all the "Django Apps used".
+* Contains code from the documentation from all the "Django Apps used", links up in the section.
 * CSS/templates from Start Bootstrap's [Clean Blog](https://startbootstrap.com/theme/clean-blog)
-* The deployment section in this readme file is from the sample from [Code Institute](https://codeinstitute.net).

 ## Acknowledgments
 *